 PRP treatment in men, may improve libido (sex drive), increase sexual pleasure, increase penile girth and length and improve penile blood circulation.

 PRP may be used for the following conditions in women:

 - Urinary incontinence

 It’s vital to mention here, that MY SKIN CLINIC strongly believes in confidentiality.
-A concept not fully developed or understood in Pakistan, but it has a very central role for the CEO of Dr Mohammad Mazhar Hussain, that lived in Denmark for 31 years and has received his medical training from there.
+A concept not fully developed or understood in Pakistan, but it plays a central role for the CEO of Dr Mohammad Mazhar Hussain, that lived in Denmark for 31 years and has received his medical training from there.